pkscout/trigger.kodiscan/README.txt

 ================
 PLEASE NOTE THAT AS OF 0.5.0 THERE ARE SUBSTATIVE CHANGES.
 IF YOU ARE UPGRADING FROM 0.4.x OR EARLIER, IT WOULD BE A GOOD IDEA TO USE THE SETTINGS-EXAMPLE.PY FILE AGAIN FROM SCRATH AND READ THROUGH THIS README AGAIN.

 This python script is designed to run in the NextPVR PostProcessing.bat file.
 It takes the OID of a recording file and triggers a Kodi scan on the parent directory for the file.
-The script also allows you to rename shows based on either the air date or the information in the NextPVR database.
+The script also allows you to:
+a. rename shows based on either the air date or the information in the NextPVR database
+b. provide special season naming for episodes with no season/episode information
+c. generate thumbnail image from the video

 The script uses pid locking to ensure only one instance is running at a time and will wait for another instance to finish before running (this helps if you have multiple shows ending at the same time).

 Prerequisites: